tutorial

 What's the difference between a screen timelapse and a screen recording?

-A screen recording captures every frame continuously, producing large video files (often gigabytes per hour).
+A screen recording captures every frame continuously, producing much larger files and a full real-time playback.
 A screen timelapse captures screenshots at intervals — every few seconds or minutes — and stitches them into a short video.
-The result is a compact file that skips idle moments and shows only meaningful progress.
+The result is usually lighter and easier to skim, but it is still a sampled recap rather than a complete playback.

 How much disk space does a screen timelapse use compared to screen recording?